Children Act 1989

 Welfare Principles of Children Act 1989

-Welfare Principles contained within the Act include a Cardinal principle which means that the welfare of the child should be at the centre of any decision made in relation to the child.
+Welfare Principles contained within the Children Act 1989 include a Cardinal principle which means that the welfare of the child should be at the centre of any decision made in relation to the child.

 This applies in particular when there has been an issue relating to the child’s upbringing that must be decided by a court using this legislation.
 This welfare principle does not however apply to every situation which relates to a child.
 Orders will not be made unless it is in the child’s best interests to do so.
 Unnecessary delays should also be avoided as far as possible.